-Pets get in on the Halloween spirit, and our hearts can’t take it
+Pet Owners Show Off Their Animals in Halloween Costumes

-Pumpkins, vampires and superheroes: they aren’t just trending costumes for humans.
+Pumpkins, vampires, and superheroes: they aren’t just trending costumes for humans.
 Animals are getting involved in the Halloween spirit, and it’s perfect.
 Twitter users shared their pets in their best Halloween looks, and they’ll make scarily good trick-or-treating buddies.

-RELATED: Pet owners win the Internet with the cutest Halloween costumes ever
+Pet owners pulled out all the stops, dressing their furry friends as other creatures, comic books favorites, and even themselves.

-Pet owners pulled out all the stops, dressing their furry friends as other creatures, comic books favorites and even themselves.
+Dressing a cat as a goldfish?
+The thing the cat wants to eat but can’t, so instead it just sadly paws at its bowl?
+That’s just cruel.

-Finding discounted costumes at Petsmart and Target was definitely a big draw for owners, who didn’t want to leave their pets out of the festivities.
+Finding discounted costumes at Petsmart and Target was definitely a big draw for owners who didn’t want to leave their pets out of the spooky festivities.

 Alice Dang on Twitter shared her lucky find at the big box store and we can relate.
 “Target is dangerous.
 Went in for something that they didn’t end up carrying, but came out with two dog costumes from the dollar section.”